yogesh9428/commclassroomOP/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - jadav yogesh is next to you bro
+- this change has been done online bro